 Smart locks are a burgeoning category, but they all do pretty much the same thing.
 Sesame has a unique feature, however – it unlocks when it hears the special knock.

 It connects to your phone over Bluetooth.
 You can unlock it using the app, or set a special knock and rap it out on the door.
-If you want to go easier on your knuckles, you can do the knock on your phone while it’s in your pocket.

 You can install it in seconds without any tools – just pop it over your existing lock and tape it in place.
 Using the app you can let in guests without them doing anything.
 Only want to let them in during the day?
 You can control who comes in and when.